JD Spicer Zeb Solicitors Banner Image

 When to transfer your case to a different solicitor

-• Failed to turn up to court as required
+• Not attended court as required

-• Not followed your instructions correctly
+• Not followed instructions

-• Treated you poorly e.g. not being sensitive or empathetic to your situation
+• Treated you poorly or without sensitivity

-• You have been charged with an offence or offences
+• You have been charged with an offence

 How transfer of legal aid to a new solicitor works